 Jack has also been published in major outlets such as the New York Times and BBC covering national and international news.
 As a student intern he contributed to coverage by the Twin Cities Pioneer Press and Star Tribune.
 In both 2018 and 2019 he was named as Visual MN's College Photographer of the Year and was accepted into the 33rd Annual Eddie Adams Workshop.
 Previously, Jack was a Staff Photographer and the Multimedia Editor for the University of Minnesota's Minnesota Daily.

 With robust creative skills and an authentic leadership approach, Jack works with the highest amounts of intention and resolve.
-In 2023, he will be completing initial active duty training with the United States Air Force as a Public Affairs Specialist to support F-35 operations at Hill Air Force Base.
-He is available for contract work in September.
+He currently serves in the United States Air Force as a reservist supporting F-35 operations at Hill Air Force Base and is available for contract work.

 To see a full list of experiences, click to view Jack's resume here.

 SERVANT LEADERSHIP - HUMBLE PRIDE - CHANGE LIVES

 Jack's work has largely been influenced by his time at Philmont Scout Ranch, the Boy Scouts of America's premiere High Adventure Base in rural, northern New Mexico.
 Instilled here were the values of servant leadership, humble pride and changing lives for the better.
 After working as a Ranger (backpacking guide) for three years he was promoted to Marketing Manager where he had the opportunity to develop a vision and marketing plan for promoting Philmont's world-class youth development and outdoor leadership programs.
 This role supported operations for over 20,000 participants annually and reached millions more online.
 Jack additionally served as the lead photographer, video producer and social media coordinator.

 Three new projects introduced at Philmont that pushed its storytelling mission forward include: